 Dog Hunt also contains contemporary Chinese culture, which viewers commented about on YouTube.
 If you look closely, you will notice how the police use facial-recognition software to track the third couple.

 A viewer commented: “What impressed me was the couple Niu Fu and Mei Hua, who from the very beginning felt heartbroken by their situation — oppressed by society, life, and circumstances, living a life where they had no next meal.”

 In Dog Hunt, they become greedy for the rising reward, only to end up with nothing in the basket.
-The poorer the couple is, the more they hustle, forgetting the basics, and try to find ways to grab what they can.
+The poorer the couple is, the more they hustle, forgetting the basics, and trying to find ways to grab what they can.